Urijah Faber: Team Alpha Male

-Other combat sports
+Grappling career

 In December 2021, Faber agreed on short notice to compete in his first Combat Jiu-Jitsu match against a CJJ world champion Elias Anderson, at the Featherweight edition of the CJJ world championships., but passport issues led to Faber being replaced by Erik Perez, who lost to Anderson.
 The match between Anderson and Faber was then re-booked for Combat Jiu-Jitsu Worlds Team Duel on December 18, 2022.
 Neither man was able to win regulation time and Faber lost by armbar in EBI overtime.

 Faber returned to wrestling competition at the 2022 US Open alongside his teammate Clay Guida, coming away with a silver medal at the event.

+Faber was scheduled to compete in a rematch against Jeff Curran under Combat Jiu-Jitsu rules at A1 Combat 21 on May 25, 2024.
+Curran withdrew from the match due to undisclosed reasons and was replaced by Jeff Glover.
+Faber won the match by submission with a rear-naked choke.

+Faber faced Bibiano Fernandes in the main event of ADXC 5 on August 3, 2024.
+He won the match by decision.

 Personal life

-Faber and Jaslyn have a daughter, Cali, who was born on March 14, 2019, and a son, Rome, who was born on October 8, 2020.
+Faber and his wife Jaslyn have two children: a daughter who was born on March 14, 2019, and a son who was born on October 8, 2020.